shoelace-style/shoelace/docs/components/button.md

 <sl-button type="text" size="large">Text</sl-button>
 ```

-### Custom Width
+### Setting a Custom Width

-Custom width buttons can be created by setting the button's `width`.
+As expected, buttons can be given a custom width by setting its `width`.
+This is useful for making buttons span the full width of their container on smaller screens.

 ```html preview
 <sl-button type="default" size="small" style="width: 100%; margin-bottom: 1rem;">Small</sl-button>